malevinson/music-db/README.md

 ## Notes

-- Spotify API credentials are hardcoded in `server/index.js` (no API keys needed for development)
+- Spotify API credentials must be set in environment variables (see Environment Variables section)
 - Desktop notifications require browser permission (Chrome recommended)
 - The app uses MongoDB Atlas for production and can use local MongoDB for development